Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 ```
 python3 ~/katapult/scripts/flashtool.py -f ~/klipper/out/klipper.bin -d /dev/serial/by-id/meow
 ```
-But paste the ID you got from previous steps instead the "meow" :3
+But paste the ID (usb-katapult...) you got from previous steps instead the "meow" :3

 *Ignore the errors that will show up, if at the end it shows "Complete", everything is fine.*